mrpotatoes/functional-programming-in-js-reference/docs/start-here/type-signatures.md

 const usersWithOutLast = async (users)
 ```

 These are the same two functions (with some poor interfaces/types attached to one of them).
 This is a function called `usersWithOutLast` that takes and array of `User` objects and eventually returns a `User` array but the user don't have a "`last`".
 Killer.
-This is straight forward and powerful and expressive, tho I'"'d argue difficult to read no matter how much I'm used to it.
+This is straight forward and powerful and expressive, tho I'd argue difficult to read no matter how much I'm used to it.

 ## New World
 **Please welcome Damas-Hindley-Milner type signatures!**